theRookieCoder/macALR/README.md

-# ALR
+# macALR

-ALR is a script that uses 'nasm' to Assemble, 'ld' to Link and './' to Run (hence the ALR) all in one command
+macALR is a script that uses 'nasm' to Assemble, 'ld' to Link and './' to Run (hence the ALR) all in one command
 It accepts x86-64 assembly files written for macs specifically (hence the mac)
 This program runs as a terminal command and uses python
 To install, run the installation script from terminal